SamSang/big-geospatial-data/readme.md

 ## Conclusion

 Analysis of geospatial data often confirms our suspicions.
-In concluding that buildings tend to displace the tree canopy, this analysis is no different.
-Nonetheless, this analysis could help test our assumptions about development.
+This analysis tests our assumptions about the consequences of development.

-Much infill development, like in Point Breeze, Kensington and Pennsport, does not affect the canopy.
 We see more buildings tagged with zero than someone opposed to a new development might expect.
+Larger buildings, perhaps built on parcels vacant long enough, or large enough to have grown trees, are more likely to have negative effects on the tree canopy.
 Neighborhoods can be stronger knowing the effect development tends to have on their canopy, one way or the other.

 City regulators might use this data to identify development that has violated their agreements by removing tree canopy.
 Developers might cut corners, or trees, on the ground, but we can identify their actions on a map.